TalSh91/Tindog/README.md

 # Tindog
-A Site i build with only html,css and some bootstrap :) link: https://talsh91.github.io/Tindog/
+Tingdog site.
+Used HTML, CSS and some Bootstrap :) link: https://talsh91.github.io/Tindog/